willwhitney/reprieve/readme.md

 representation_fn: np.ndarray[bsize, *x_shape] -> np.ndarray[bsize, *any]
 ```

 All inputs and outputs to the representation function should be NumPy `ndarray`s.
-For convenience [`reprieve.representations.common`](reprieve/representations/common.py) !CHANGE LINK! contains a function `numpy_wrap_torch` which takes function on Pytorch tensors (such as an `nn.Module`) and returns a function that has `ndarray` inputs and outputs instead.
+For convenience [`reprieve.representations.common`](reprieve/representations/common.py) contains a function `numpy_wrap_torch` which takes function on Pytorch tensors (such as an `nn.Module`) and returns a function that has `ndarray` inputs and outputs instead.

 Note that this representation function should operate on batches of data.